 What everyone's reading

-Best wireless headphones Place your stretching leg behind you, with you feet, knees and hips facing straight forward, improve blood flow and aid the parasympathetic nervous system (the rest and digest system) as it recovers from the stress brought about by running.
+Stretching after a run helps to reduce Gently pull your leg towards you until you feel a stretch in the back of your leg, improve blood flow and aid the parasympathetic nervous system (the rest and digest system) as it recovers from the stress brought about by running.
 Stretching also helps to prevent injuries, as it gives you the opportunity to spot niggles early on.
 And if you've ever hopped about hopelessly trying to stretch out a quad, you'll be pleased to know that consistent stretching will remedy this by improving your balance and coordination.

 Follow these simple tips to get maximum benefit from your post-run stretches: